-Class I Director: Continuing in office until the 2025 annual meeting Leonard Schlesinger was appointed to our Board of Directors in April 2014.
+Class I Director: Continuing in office until the Annual Meeting Leonard Schlesinger was appointed to our Board of Directors in April 2014.
 Dr. Schlesinger has served as Baker Foundation Professor of Business Administration at Harvard Business School, a role he returned to in July 2013 after serving as the President of Babson College from July 2008 until July 2013 and having held various positions at public and private companies.
-He also serves as a Director and Chair of the Audit Committee of DataPoint Capital Acquisition Corporation and a Director of View Point Holdings.
-From 1999 to 2007, Dr. Schlesinger held various executive positions at Limited Brands, Inc. (L Brands, Inc.), a formerly listed NYSE company, including Vice Chairman of the Board of Directors and Chief Operating Officer.
+He also serves as a Director of Viewpost Holdings.
+From 1999 to 2007, Dr. Schlesinger held various executive positions at Limited Brands, Inc. (L Brands, Inc.), a formerly NYSE-listed company, including Vice Chairman of the Board of Directors and Chief Operating Officer.
 While at Limited Brands, he was responsible for the operational and financial functions across the enterprise, including Express, Limited Stores, Victoria's Secret Beauty, Bath and Body Works, C.O.
 Bigelow, Henri Bendel, and White Barn Candle Company.
 Dr. Schlesinger also served as Executive Vice President and Chief Operating Officer at Au Bon Pain Co., Inc. and as a director of numerous public and private retail, consumer products, and technology companies.
 Dr. Schlesinger has also held leadership roles at leading MBA and executive education programs and other academic institutions, including twenty years at Harvard Business School, where he served as the George Fisher Baker Jr. Professor of Business Administration.
 Dr. Schlesinger holds a Doctor of Business Administration from Harvard Business School, an MBA from Columbia University, and a Bachelor of Arts in American Civilization from Brown University.

-Dr. Schlesinger was selected for our Board of Directors because he possesses extensive leadership, operational, financial, and business expertise from his significant and broad experience with numerous private and public retail companies.
+Dr. Schlesinger was selected to our Board of Directors because he possesses extensive leadership, operational, financial, and business expertise from his significant and broad experience with numerous private and public retail companies.